ILLINOIS HISTORICAL ART PROJECT

-The Illinois Historical Art Project [IHAP] is dedicated to original source material and biographical information on artists of Illinois.
-Because we have consulted over 100,000 source documents such as newspaper articles, artist correspondence, rare exhibition catalogues and diaries to compile biographical information on Illinois artists, our information is accurate.
+Please credit our Project when using source material: The Illinois Historical Art Project [IHAP] is dedicated to original materials and biographical information on artists of Illinois.
+Because we have consulted over 100,000 source documents our information is accurate.